tcler/kiss-vm-ns/README.md

 # Summary

-[en] This project provides three fool-proof scripts **vm, ns, netns**; designed to simplify the steps for QE and developers to configure and use VM/Container/netns, Thereby focusing more on the verification and testing of business functions.
+[en] This project provides three fool-proof scripts **vm, ns, netns**; designed to simplify the steps for QE or developers to configure and use VM/Container/netns, Thereby focusing more on the verification and testing of business functions.

-[zh] 本项目提供了三个傻瓜化的脚本 **vm, ns, netns** ; 旨在简化测试和开发人员配置和使用 VM/Container/netns 的步骤， 从而更加聚焦业务功能的验证和测试。

 ```
 vm: